DevikalyanDas/Neural_Networks_Project/README.md

 # Neural_Networks_Project
-This the pytorch implementation of the tasks in Neural Networks course
+This contains the pytorch implementation of the tasks in Neural Networks course